 Second, we divided the covariates into three thematic blocks and tested all possible combinations within each block, selecting the one with the best predictive performance.
 The three blocks were: the static covariates, the covariates linked to sea surface temperature, and the other dynamic covariates.

-Then, with the three covariate blocks resulting from step two, we tested whether combining all three blocks improved performance, or if two or even one block yielded the same predictive performance.
+Then, with the best covariates of each of the three blocks resulting from step two, we tested whether combining all three blocks improved performance, or if two or even one block yielded the same predictive performance.

-In the final step, we evaluated whether incorporating a spatial autocorrelation structure would enhance predictive performance.
-In many cases, considering spatial autocorrelation improves prediction quality and results in more accurate maps [65].
+In the final step, we evaluated whether incorporating a spatial autocorrelation structure would enhance predictive performance as noted in many situations [65].
 The spOccupancy package offers various spatial covariance models (spherical, exponential, and Gaussian) [62], which we tested.

 Seabirds abundance modeling with count data